 The buildings were all uninsured because none of them were finished and I’d been told I couldn’t get insurance on unfinished buildings.
 The Portuguese government compensation payout amounts to less than €5,000 against losses of around ten times that amount.
 With the wee house and caravans destroyed, my plans to start running courses here in 2018 have had to be shelved.

 But we will find a way.
 We will rebuild.
-With the help of donated materials and voluntary community labour, we will put this quinta to rights again.
+Even if government help is not forthcoming, with the help of donated materials and voluntary community labour, we will put this quinta to rights again.
 If you’d like to come and join in, or help out from a distance, please see the Volunteering and Support us pages.

 Use arrows/swipe to move through the images.
 Click/tap on the slideshow to view full screen.